 Taranaki has been hailed as a rising international destination for 2017 after the travel publisher Lonely Planet ranked the region second in the world in its Best in Travel 2017 yearbook.

-This fertile farming region is noted for its internationally significant gardens, major art collections and cultural events, and alpine-to-surf adventures.
+This fertile farming region on the North Island's western extremity is noted for its internationally significant gardens, major art collections and cultural events, and alpine-to-surf adventures.